zakk4223/hyprland-easymotion/README.md

     #monitor scaling.
 This is the same format as hyprland's gaps_in/gaps_out
     textpadding=0

-    #size of the border around the label box
+    #size of the border around the label box.
+A border size of zero disables border rendering.
     bordersize=0

     #color of the border. takes the same format as hyprland's border (so it can be a gradient)